• Home

 You are here: Home / Food and Recipes / Breakfast / Rustic Italian Frittata

-Privacy Policy This post may contain affiliate links for products I recommend.
-If you purchase, I may earn a small commission at no cost to you.
+Privacy Policy This post may contain Amazon and other affiliate links.
+If you click and purchase, I may earn a small commission at no extra cost to you.

 Rustic Italian Frittata

-April 6, 2020 by Rebecca Forstadt-Olkowski 3 Comments
+by Rebecca Forstadt-Olkowski 5 Comments

-Torta d’Erbe is another name for Italian Frittata, that originated in the countryside of Italy’s Tuscany region.
+Torta d’Erbe is another name for Italian Frittata, which originated in the countryside of Italy’s Tuscany region.
 Italians enjoy it for breakfast, lunch, and sometimes as a dinner entree.
 The most authentic versions are made with fresh local vegetables of the season.

 Enjoy this recipe!